 Can we say that marketing and user experience design are two sides of the same coin?

-I asked myself this question until I started to learn about UX and use it in practice.
+I asked myself this very question until I started learning about UX and using it in practice.

 My name is Kate Golovatyuk.
-I’m a marketing manager, and I aim to learn everything that can help me to promote the company in the best possible way, to define what else we can improve to satisfy our clients as well as to be attractive to our potential clients.
+I’m a marketing manager, and my aim is to learn everything that can potentially help me promote my company in the best possible way and define areas of improvement to satisfy our clients and become as attractive as possible to our future clients.

 “Successful businesses figure out how to join business goals with user goals.”
 We call this value-centred design.

-So, let’s say that we know our target audience, we know what our potential clients want, but do we really know how to inform them that we are exactly the company they are looking for?
+So, let’s say we know our target audience and what our potential clients want, but do we really know how to convey to them that we are exactly the company they are looking for?
 First of all, we interact with our potential clients through the website.
-So this is the most critical place where we can introduce our service to our clients.
+So, this is the critical juncture where we can introduce our service to our clients.

-Let’s think that we have an appropriate and exciting content that answers all the important questions about our service.
-Let’s assume that we have a bright and fashionable UI design.
-But these are not so effective if you make users “overthink.”
-I would say - don’t make users do plenty of actions to find an answer to a simple question.
+Let’s say you have relevant and exciting content that answers all the essential questions about your service.
+Let’s say you also have a bright and snazzy design.
+Either of these are not very effective if you make your users “overthink.”
+I’d put it this way - you shouldn’t be making your users perform a number of actions to find an answer to a simple question.

-This book is a common sense approach to web usability.
-And I would like to highlight some basic patterns of user perception that I think every marketing manager has to make a note of.
-And the second book that I’m also going to mention in my article is “Seductive interaction design” by Stephen Anderson that tells how to create playful, fun and compelling user experience.
+This book takes a common sense approach to break down the fundamental concepts in web usability.
+And I would like to highlight some basic patterns of user perception that I think every marketing manager has to have a solid grasp of.
+And the second book that I’m going to mention in my article is “Seductive interaction design” by Stephen Anderson, which has great insights on how you can create a playful, fun and compelling user experience.

 Why Seductive Interaction?

-Stephen Anderson tells us how the same tactics we use to attract a mate can apply to interactions between humans and interactive devices.
-So I think the same tactics are appropriate for marketers as well.
+Stephen Anderson, in his book, successful tactics employed in attracting a mate also apply to interactions between humans and interactive devices.
+So, I think the same tactics are appropriate for marketers as well.

-I would highlight several ideas that I really appreciated and agreed with, anyway I definitely recommend you to read this book to cover all the information.
+I would like to highlight a few ideas that I really resonated with and enjoyed.
+(However, I definitely recommend reading this book cover to cover).

 So, here they are: